 Our happy, healthy example is enough

-It can be tempting to step in and try to “save” people we love from their unhealthy behaviors: “me-me” arrogance, greed and need, lust of people and stuff, envy of whatever we don’t have, over-indulgence in food and drink, anger at people and God, and overall laziness.
+It can be tempting to step in and try to “save” people we love from their unhealthy behaviors, as“me-me” arrogance, greed and need, lust of people and stuff, envy of whatever we don’t have, over-indulgence in food and drink, anger at people and God, and overall laziness.
 However, Life has its way of teaching us whatever lesson we need to know.
 There is no need for us to stress ourselves over “trying” to step in front of Life, thinking we can teach better than experience.
 We can’t help people who aren’t ready to receive our messages.
 Our positive presence is powerful and enough of a “teacher,” if people are willing to see.

 Steps to leadership

 When we’re positively focused on being a good, strong example of what’s best and doing what we can, we live in the hope and possibilities of a new and brighter future for ourself and others.
-If you’re ready to lead by example, take these easy, first steps.
+If you’re ready to lead by example, then take these easy, first steps.

 1) To inspire others, be inspired.
 How can you do more of what inspires you?